-Claim: Applicant turned down for a university spot as a student or instructor sends a letter declining the rejection.
+Claim: Applicant turned down for a college position sends the school a letter declining the rejection.

 Herbert A. Millington

 Has anyone ever experienced a positive outcome as a result of sending such a letter after receiving a rejection?
 We don't know, but perhaps someone, somewhere has scored a David vs. Goliath type of upset by using a similar letter to impress a prospective educator or employer with his chutzpah and thereby gain a (successful) re-consideration.

 Dear Professor Millington,

 Thank you for your letter of March 16.
 After careful consideration, I regret to inform you that I am unable to accept your refusal to offer me an assistant professor position in your department.

 This year I have been particularly fortunate in receiving an unusually large number of rejection letters.
 With such a varied and promising field of candidates, it is impossible for me to accept all refusals.

 Despite Whitson's outstanding qualifications and previous experience in rejecting applicants, I find that your rejection does not meet my needs at this time.
 Therefore, I will assume the position of assistant professor in your department this August.
 I look forward to seeing you then.

 Best of luck in rejecting future applicants.

 Chris L. Jensen